Lions Message in a Bottle

 What is the cost of the bottles for ‘Message in a Bottle’

-Kits are supplied by local clubs FREE of charge to members of the public, as well as to health centres, doctors’ surgeries and chemists.
-Lions clubs may also work with organisations, such as neighbourhood watch, Age Concern and housing associations, to make bottles widely available.
-These can be displayed to the public, for example, in green boxes.
+Kits are supplied by local clubs FREE of charge to members of the public, as well as to health centres, doctors’ surgeries, and chemists.
+Lions clubs may also work with organisations, such as neighbourhood watch, Age Concern, and housing associations, to make bottles widely available.
+These can be displayed to the public, for example, in white pre-printed boxes.

 The cost to Lions clubs for the kits, along with details of packing and delivery charges are provided in the order form.